ministryofjustice/probation-offender-search-indexer/README.md

 --header 'Authorization: Bearer <some token>>'
 ```

-For production environments where access is blocked by inclusion lists this will need to be done from withing a Cloud Platform pod
+For production environments where access is blocked by inclusion lists this will need to be done from within a Cloud Platform pod

 Next monitor the progress of the rebuilding via the info endpoint e.g. https://probation-search-indexer-dev.hmpps.service.justice.gov.uk/info
 This will return details like the following: